kalamuna/kalastatic/README.md

 # The base directory of where the base KalaStatic lives.
 base: .

+# What BrowserSync should consider the index page.
+bsIndex: 'index.html'

+# What BrowserSync should consider the webroot when running KalaStatic.
+# Defaults to the KalaStatic destination directory.
+bsWebroot: ''

+# Whether or not to open the browser when initially running Kalastatic.
+bsBrowser: false

 # The directory (from base), where the source content files live.
 source: src